Stochastic Learning Rate Optimization in the Stochastic Approximation and Online Learning Settings: Introduction

 where $ \xi_t $ and $ \theta_t $ are independent.
 Due to its simplicity, cost-effectiveness and well studied properties, one of the most commonly used algorithms for ERM is stochastic gradient descent (SGD) originally developed in \cite{SGD1951}, which iteratively gives an estimate of $ \theta $ in (\ref{eq:minimization}) via the rule:

 for $ t=1,2,\cdots $ and where $ g_t $ is short for $ g({\theta_t },{\xi_t }) $.
 This rule will be referred to as original SGD or simply SGD throughout the paper.

-Even though commonly the learning rate $ a_t $ is taken to be deterministic, the novelty in this work is that it introduces the setting where the learning rate in SGD becomes stochastic, by equipping it with multiplicative stochasticity.
-That is, the learning rate now becomes $ a_t=\eta_t u_t $ (where e.g., $\eta_t = a/\sqrt{t}$ or $\eta_t=a $, with $a$ a positive constant; with some abuse of terminology, $ \eta_t $ will be referred to as step size) and $ u_t $ is a random variable, referred to as stochastic factor (SF) in the rest of the paper.
-A Multiplicative-Stochastic-Learning-Rate is referred to as MSLR.
+Even though commonly the learning rate $ a_t $ is taken to be deterministic, the novelty is that it introduces the setting where the learning rate in SGD becomes stochastic, by equipping it with multiplicative stochasticity.
+That is, the learning rate now becomes $ a_t=\eta_t u_t $ (where e.g., $\eta_t = a/\sqrt{t}$ or $\eta_t=a $, with $a$ a positive constant; with some abuse of terminology, $ \eta_t $ will be referred to as step size) and $ u_t=f(v_b,...,v_t) $ is a function of past random variables $ v_i $, $ i=b,...,t $, referred to as stochastic factors (SF) in the rest of the paper.
+This work considers two settings, firstly one where the learning rate has memory of all previous SFs, i.e., $ b=1 $, and secondly a setting where the learning rate has no memory of past SFs, i.e., $ b=t $.
+The latter is analyzed theoretically in the Appendix.
+Furthermore, a Multiplicative-Stochastic-Learning-Rate is referred to as MSLR.
+An example of MSLR with memory applied on SGD for $f(u_1,...,u_t)= \prod\nolimits_{i = 1}^t {{u_i}}$ is shown in Algorithm \ref{alg:MSLR_SGD}.

-In general, it has been observed that minimization performance can be noticeably improved under appropriate learning schemes e.g., under deterministic adaptive learning rate schemes.
+In general, it has been observed that minimization performance can be noticeably improved under appropriate learning schemes e.g., under deterministic adaptive learning rate schemes with memory (such as memory of past gradients, updates etc).
 Examples include ADAM \cite{ADAM15} and some variants (e.g., AMSGrad \cite{ADAMGRAD18} or ADAMW \cite{ADAMW2019}) or precursors (e.g. \cite{Streeter10}, \cite{Duchi11}).
-This work demonstrates that performance can be significantly improved if instead of just adaptive, the learning rate becomes both adaptive and stochastic.
+The stochastic learning rate in this work possesses memory by taking into account SFs of previous timesteps to update the parameters of the current timestep.
+This work demonstrates that performance can be significantly improved if instead of just adaptive, the learning rate becomes both adaptive and stochastic, and possesses memory.
+In this case, the memory concerns past values of the SF.